yegor256/blog/_posts/2015/may/2015-05-21-avoid-software-outsourcing-disaster.md

 are severely violated, and the level of **frustration** is skyrocketing.
 And the "best" part is that you can't get away or else all the money you've spent so far will go down the drain and you will have to start from scratch.
-You have to stay "married" to this team because you can't afford a "divorce".
+You have to stay "married" to this team because you can't afford a "divorce."
 Is there a way to do
 [software outsourcing]({% pst 2015/oct/2015-10-27-outsourcing-doesnt-work %}) right?